pomdtr/smallweb-website/docs/reference/cli.md

 ### Options

 ```
-      --all    show all cron jobs
+  -a, --app string   filter by app name
   -h, --help         help for crons
       --json         output as json
 ```

 ### Options inherited from parent commands